-Actions that happened to Bob clearly provide enough reasons to oppose one of the five MLK`s ideas of solving racism through winning friendship and understanding from the opponent.
-According to MLK, the resister of racism should seek to defeat or humiliate his/her opponents, rather one should try to create a friendship with them by creating understanding through showing cooperation as it can result in redemption and reconciliation and later create a beloved community.
-However, basing this idea on BOB`s case, it shows inadequacies (MLK, 1).
-When Bob explained his frustrations and fears to Alice while they were having lunch, he proposed to her and decided to do things that will make her happy such as resuming work, apologizing to Madge, and get back his old job back so can they can begin their happy life together.
-Although he was ready to win friendship and understanding from Madge through apologizing for trying to rape her, things didn't turn out as expected.
+The actions that happened to Bob clearly provide enough reasons to oppose one of the five MLK`s ideas of solving racism through winning friendship and understanding from the opponent.
+According to MLK, the resister of racism should not seek to defeat or humiliate his/her opponents, rather one should try to create a friendship with them by creating understanding through showing cooperation as it can result in redemption and reconciliation and later create a beloved community.
+However, utilizing this idea in Bob`s case shows inadequacies.
+When Bob explained his frustrations and fears to Alice while they were having lunch, he proposed to her and decided to do things that will make her happy such as resuming work, apologizing to Madge, and getting his old job back so they can begin their happy life together.
+Although he was ready to win friendship and understanding from Madge through apologizing for trying to rape her, things did not turn out as expected.
 Instead of Madge reconciling with him, she tried to force him to have sex with her and when he turned down her offer, she screamed saying that a black man was raping her.
-This caused a group of white to beat him to pulp and later he was charged with rape charges though he was innocent.
-Therefore, from the treatment Bob received while trying to use MLK`s nonviolent way of resisting racism by creating understanding and friendship with his opponent, the idea does not provide full details to show how in some cases it may increase racism exploitation.
+This caused a group of white men to beat him to a pulp and later he was charged with rape although he was innocent.
+Therefore, from the treatment Bob received while trying to use MLK`s nonviolent way of resisting racism by creating understanding and friendship with his opponent, the idea does not provide full details to show how in some cases it may increase racist exploitation.

-On the other hand, Bob's action supports MLKs ideas concerning using violence to resist racism.
+On the other hand, Bob's actions support MLKs ideas concerning using violence to resist racism.
 In his reading, MLK argues that when one uses physical violence as a method to resist racism, not only does it not solve the problem but also creates hatred that results in a new and more complicated problem.
-He went ahead and said that when victims of oppression succumb to the temptation of using violence, their legacy will be an endless reign of chaos (MLK 1).
-When Bob was promoted to be the leaderman of the shipyard and became the first black man to have that position, he faced a lot of oppression from the white coworkers.
+He went ahead and said that when victims of oppression succumb to the temptation of using violence, their legacy will be an endless reign of chaos (King Jr 166).
+When Bob was promoted to be the leader of the shipyard and became the first black man to have that position, he faced a lot of oppression from the white coworkers.
 In one circumstance where he needed help, he was referred to a white woman from Texas called Madge Perkins whose response angered and hurt him.
 She said, “I ain't gonna work with no nigger!”
-(Supper Summary 1).
-After that incident, he is knocked by a white man by the name of Johny Stoddart when he tried to strike white men who refused to give him his money after he had defeated them in a gambling game.
+(Himes 29).
+After that incident, he is knocked down by a white man (Johny Stoddart) when he tried to strike white men who refused to give him his money after he had defeated them in a gambling game.
 These two incidents motivated Bob to resist the issue of racism in violent ways.
 In the rest of the novel, Bob tries to plan methods of revenging on white people by killing Johnny and raping Madge.
-As proposed by MLK, the violent ways never helped Bobs to resist the issue of racism, relatively the method only triggered anger and hatred among the parties which led to the false accusation that he raped Madge, the incident made him be from one catastrophe to another.
-Therefore, Bob's actions support MLK`s ideas that violence should never be used as a method of solving the racism problem as it only magnifies the issue, violence killed his hope of achieving the American Dream as he was forced to join the military.
+As proposed by MLK, the violent ways never helped Bob to resist racism.
+Instead, the method only triggered anger and hatred among the parties which led to the false accusation that he raped Madge, for which he was found guilty.
+The violent incident caused him one catastrophe after another.
+Therefore, Bob's actions support MLK`s ideas that violence should never be used as a method of solving racism as it only magnifies the issue; violence killed his hope of achieving the American dream as he was forced to join the military.